cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 ## Debugging Tests

-In Protractor, per [the official docs](https://github.com/angular/protractor/blob/master/docs/debugging.md#disabled-control-flow), the process for debugging your tests interactively involves a few steps:
+In Protractor, per {% url "the official docs" https://github.com/angular/protractor/blob/master/docs/debugging.md#disabled-control-flow %}, the process for debugging your tests interactively involves a few steps:

 1. Add `debugger` keyword to the test case that you want to debug